cloudify-cosmo/docs.getcloudify.org/content/cli/tenants.md

 #### Required flags

 * `-t, --tenant-name TEXT` - The name of the tenant.
+* `-r, --role TEXT` - The name of the role.

+Valid tenant roles are:

+* `manager` - User that can manage tenants
+* `operations` - User that can deploy and execute workflows, but cannot manage blueprints or plugins
+* `user` - Regular user, can perform actions on tenants resources
+* `viewer` - User that can only view tenant resources

 &nbsp;
 #### Example

 {{< gsHighlight  bash  >}}
-$ cfy tenants add-user-group users -t test1
+$ cfy tenants add-user-group -t test1 -r user users ...
-...

 User group `users` added successfully to tenant `test1`